 2016 Baton Rouge Holiday & Christmas Events Guide

 Catch up on holiday shopping while taking the kids to the Kids Zone at Mistletoe Market!!
-With over 120 merchants, you can shop local in a fun and friendly environment, strollers welcome!
+With over 120 merchants, you can shop local in a fun and friendly environment, strollers welcome, I was able to get OROGOLD products which are one of the healthiest products for your skin!
 Photo ops with Santa, Petite Princess Company Princesses, activities for kids, face painting fun and more!

 Princesses Meet & Greet from Petite Princess Company